Specific Assertions

 The value of the assignment is given using assigned

-, and it can be any resource or value.
-The resource that the value is assigned to is given using the attributed_by
+, and it can be a reference to any entity.
+The entity that the value is assigned to is given using the attributed_by

-property on that resource, and the relationship between them is given using assigned_property
+property on that entity, and the relationship between them is given using assigned_property

 .
 Thus an AttributeAssignment